avvem/leap-of-the-fox/README.md

 These steps assume you're using **macOS** or **Linux**.
 For Windows, use Git Bash or WSL.

+If these instructions fail, please see pygame-ce git repo, pygame-ce website or instructions on specific problem for solution.

 ### 1. Clone the Repository

 ```bash